 Aside from being familiar with social media platforms such as Facebook, Instagram, Twitter, etc., social media managers must also be familiar with other social media management tools such as Buffer, Loomly, Canva, and more!

-Just a few hundred away from the email marketing specialist, the social media manager role has 3,883 search results on LinkedIn.
+Just a few hundred away from the email marketing specialist, this marketing role has 3,883 search results on LinkedIn.

 For managing one or more social media accounts, social media managers are paid an average of $51,751 per year.
 Imagine just using social media and getting paid a decent amount, that’s definitely a good marketing career path!